 Where: Ba Thien Hau Pagoda

-This festival consists of various interesting, exciting ceremonies and activities that manage to attract the local people as well as many of the tourists in Vietnam.
+One of the famous festivals in Ho Chi Minh city, this festival consists of various interesting, exciting ceremonies and activities that manage to attract the local people as well as many of the tourists in Vietnam.
 It is celebrated over three days where the first day takes you through prayers, rites, martial arts and traditional dances, etc. according to the southern tradition.
 Whereas, on the remaining two days, all ceremonies are carried out according to northern tradition.

 When: 16th to the 18th day of the first lunar month